MarkTiedemann/marktiedemann.github.io/index.md

 I'm pretty comfortable in both front- and backend, and I dabble in (dev) ops from time to time.
 I think _no code_ `>` correct code `>` simple, maintainable code `>` performant code, but I'm willing to throw exceptions for good reasons on a case by case basis.

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
+Just like everyone else, I hate working with buggy and slow software, so I try not to write any such software in the first place.

-If I didn't, I probably got distracted learning something new, drifting off into the depths of the internet or the terminal for a few hours... and hopefully, came back as a better programmer.
+I easily get distracted learning something new, drifting off into the depths of the internet, the terminal, or a good book for a few hours... hopefully, coming back as a better programmer.

+Hand in hand with this, I also like to share knowledge of all sorts!
+From technical tutorials for my co-workers (for example, _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.

+Also, if you are from Hamburg, chances are you are gonna meet me at a meetup at some point (for example, I'm quite active in the [angular.hamburg](https://angular.hamburg/) community).

-Being both an imperfect perfectionist and/or a minimalist, I probably enjoy refactoring and code reviews more than the average person.
+At times, I'm an imperfect perfectionist and/or a minimalist so I probably enjoy refactoring and code reviews more than the average person.
 Plus, I hate typos.

-I also like to share knowledge of all sorts!
-From technical tutorials for my co-workers (for example, _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.
-Hand in hand with this, I love to learn new things!
-If you are from Hamburg, chances are you are gonna meet me at a meetup at some point (for example, I'm quite active in the [angular.hamburg](https://angular.hamburg/) community).

-#### # Any questions?
-Wanna say hello?

-I am a bit shy, but you can send me an [email](mailto:www.marktiedemann@gmail.com), or just DM me on [Twitter](https://twitter.com/MarkTiedemannDE).

 #### # Found a typo or, _worse_, a bug?

 Please let me know!
 The [source code](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub.
 Issues, PRs and feedback of any kind are welcome!

+#### # Any questions?
+Wanna say hello?

+I am a bit shy, but you can send me an [email](mailto:www.marktiedemann@gmail.com), or just DM me on [Twitter](https://twitter.com/MarkTiedemannDE).

 Hope you enjoyed the read.